 - Consider offering free shipping on all orders.
 If you have a high order value, especially one that's already over what you would set as the minimum to qualify for free shipping, this might help boost conversion rates.
 People who don't make the threshold won't be scared off by shipping costs, while you can still cover those costs with the margins from your other orders.
 After all, I think it's fair to say most people always expect free shipping these days.
 If shipping is one of your revenue streams, you might not be able to do this.

 - Use sales records from previous holidays.
-If you're doing free shipping as part of a Black Friday / Cyber Monday promotion, base your calculations off last year's sales data.
+If you're doing free shipping as part of a holiday promotion, base your calculations off last year's sales data.
 You may be able to afford offering free shipping to customers with lower order values and still come out on top because of higher seasonal sale volumes.

 Step 2: Set up shipping zones

 Shipping zones are set up through the Shopify admin and determine where your store will ship to.
 Each zone can have price and weight rules assigned to it that will automatically apply when a customer enters their shipping address.

 Shipping zones can be configured for your store through the Shopify admin under the "Settings" section.